SAP-samples/sap-tech-bytes/README.md

   - Get the btp CLI to help you with command autocompletion.
 This is a follow-on post from the previous one: SAP Tech Bytes: btp CLI – managing configuration and starts where we left off there, with you logged in.
 Actions, groups, objects and the command structure There are many different types ...
 - [SAP Tech Bytes: btp CLI - managing configuration](https://blogs.sap.com/?p=1404163) by DJ Adams (Tue Sep 14 2021)
   - Understand and manage the btp CLI client configuration. 🚨 Update: See SAP Tech Bytes: btp CLI – new home for configuration for new information.
 This is a follow-on post from the previous one: SAP Tech Bytes: btp CLI – logging in and starts where we left off there, with you ...
-- [SAP Tech Bytes: btp CLI – logging in](https://blogs.sap.com/?p=1400128) by DJ Adams (Tue Sep 07 2021)
-  - Start exploring with the btp CLI by logging in, then finding and selecting a subaccount for subsequent activities.
-This is a follow-on post from the previous one: SAP Tech Bytes – btp CLI installation and assumes you’ve got it set up according to that post, in an SAP Business Application ...
 - More on [SAP Community Blog](https://blogs.sap.com/tag/sap-tech-bytes/)

 ## Recent Videos